geallen/voice-translator-privacy-policy/privacy_policy.md

 *   Improving the App: To analyze usage patterns, identify areas for improvement, and optimize the app's performance.
 *   Personalizing user experience: To remember your language preferences, provide a more tailored experience, and offer relevant content.
 *   Displaying ads: To generate revenue to support the app's development and maintenance.
 Ad revenue helps us keep the app free for our users.
+*   If you are premium: To show your translations/quiz all the time without being dependant on the device or status.

 ## 3. Data Sharing